queer/singyeong/DESIGN.md

 admittedly an odd choice.
 The reason for doing this is that we can keep the 신경 node itself stateless, and roll restarts of a 신경 cluster with near-zero "downtime."

-## Service discovery

-신경 allows services to register "tags" to describe themselves when they send an identify payload.
-These tags can later be used to discover services.
-For
-example:

-Suppose two services: `api` and `expensive`, where the latter of the two is some computationally-expensive thing.
-If, for some reason, the `api` service does not know the name of the `expensive` service, it can run a "query" to discover the names of services describing themselves as `computationally-expensive`.

-Admittedly this is a somewhat-contrived example, but it should illustrate how 신경 service discovery works.

-### Dynamic metadata query targets

-Metadata queries benefit from this same service discovery mechanism.
-Rather than having to hardcode application names into queries, services can instead set the "target" of a query to an array of tags, and 신경 will automatically use those tags to discover a suitable target service before handling the "request."